 The blackness of the figure and lettering is so striking.
 The red of the rose, a wonderful and lucky bit of symbolism that relates to many themes that run through the film.
 The typography feels like an Ed Benguiat typeface, but it is probably hand lettered.
 It’s an interesting case of a style from another era, Art Nouveau, being used for a film set in the 18th century.

 The contrast in styles between the image of the primitive flintlock pistol and pirate boots, and the more knowing, stylish typography creates a powerful tension.
 This is what gives the poster its distinctive flavour and quality, elevating it to a masterpiece of poster art.

 American artist and illustrator Charles Gehm had created a highly detailed alternative poster, which is a monumental work in its intricacy.
-For me though, the obvious simplicity of Bourduge’s poster is more impactful, suits Kubrick’s style of film making and really says all you need to know about the film.
+The obvious simplicity of Bourduge’s poster is more impactful, suits Kubrick’s style of filmmaking and really says all you need to know about the film.